 Now it is time to submit your application to the Department of Labour (DOL).

-You can find the DOL application form right here.
+You can find the DOL application form on their website.
 Fill it in, submit all the paperwork, and pay your application fee using the correct account reference information.
 Currently, this is R120 for one year, but you may apply for up to three years.
 There can be significant delays at the DOL and you want to ensure your contractors registration remains valid.

 The paperwork you need to submit includes: